joordan/gtfs-layover-fix/README.md

 # gtfs-layover-fix
-Script to fix layover problem in gtfs
+Script to fix layover problem in gtfs in certain feed exports

 2 scripts
 the 1st script fix.py takes the gtfs file and creates an output.txt file with the layovers corrected